 West Virginia Deed of Trust Form

-West Virginia deed of trust transfers a borrower’s real estate to a trustee as security to obtain a loan from a lender.
-When the debt is repaid, the borrower will be returned their property title.
-If the borrower defaults on the loan, the trustee may foreclose on the property out of court to repay the lender through a non-judicial foreclosure.
+West Virginia deed of trust transfers the title of a home buyer’s real estate to a trustee as security for a loan from a lender.
+When the debt is repaid, the property title will be transferred back to the borrower.
+If the borrower defaults on the loan, the trustee may foreclose on the property out of court to repay the lender.

-West Virginia deed of trust transfers a borrower’s real estate to a trustee as security to obtain a loan from a lender.
-When the debt is repaid, the borrower will be returned their property title.
-If the borrower defaults on the loan, the trustee may foreclose on the property out of court to repay the lender through a non-judicial foreclosure.
+West Virginia deed of trust transfers the title of a home buyer’s real estate to a trustee as security for a loan from a lender.
+When the debt is repaid, the property title will be transferred back to the borrower.
+If the borrower defaults on the loan, the trustee may foreclose on the property out of court to repay the lender.

 1. Home »